 These questions aren’t just for a casual conversation.
 They’re for deep, thoughtful discussions that will help you and the donor zero in on the biggest problems they want to solve.

 When asking these questions, timing and preparation are crucial.
 Don’t rush into them during a meeting.
 Instead, send the questions in advance and give the donor time to reflect.
-You want to encourage thoughtful, personal answers that will guide your approach to the mega gift proposal.
+You want to encourage thoughtful, personal answers that will guide your approach to the Mega Gift proposal.

 Sometimes, you’ll need to get creative to draw out these insights.
 A light-hearted approach can sometimes break the ice, as in the story of the donor who only gave “two martini answers.”
 By meeting her on her terms (and bringing along plastic martini glasses), a meaningful conversation was sparked.

 Due diligence isn’t just about preparing yourself; it’s about preparing your donor to engage deeply with their philanthropic goals.
-By asking the right questions and setting the stage for thoughtful responses, you lay the groundwork for a successful mega gift proposal.
+By asking the right questions and setting the stage for thoughtful responses, you lay the groundwork for a successful Mega Gift proposal.